 - 1. A complete set of all forms, agreements or other materials pertaining to access to the services of the marketplace described in Exhibit E item 4, including trading on the ATS. - 2.
 Describe the classes of marketplace participants (i.e. dealer, institution or retail). - 3.
-Describe the ATS's criteria for access to the services of the marketplace. - 4.
-Describe any differences in access to the services offered by the marketplace to different groups or classes of marketplace participants. - 5.
-Describe conditions under which marketplace participants may be subject to suspension or termination with regard to access to the services of the ATS. - 6.
+Describe the ATS's criteria for access to the services of the marketplace.

+- 5. Describe conditions under which marketplace participants may be subject to suspension or termination with regard to access to the services of the ATS. - 6.
 Describe any procedures that will be involved in the suspension or termination of a marketplace participant. - 7.
 Describe the ATS's arrangements for permitting clients of marketplace participants to have access to the marketplace.
 Provide a copy of any agreements or documentation relating to these arrangements.